zakwatts/practice-git/SQUASH_AND_MERGE.md

 ## Merging

-In your `squashing` branch, `git merge hello-git` to merge the `hello-git` branch into `squashing`.
+In your `squashing` branch, `git merge --squash hello-git` to merge the `hello-git` branch into `squashing`.
 You will probably see a scary message like this:

 ```
 Auto-merging hello.py